Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

 It follows immediately that $\hat{\tau}_{t}$ is likely inferior to the ratio of two normalized, \citeauthor{Hajek1971}-type estimators of the ATE of $Z$ under unconfoundedness:

-This estimator was proposed by \cite{Uysal2011} and later applied by \cite{BH2018} and \cite{Heiler2022}.
-It might not be immediately obvious how the importance of normalization affects our understanding of the Abadie estimators.
-To see this, note that $\hat{\tau}_{a}$, $\hat{\tau}_{a,1}$, and $\hat{\tau}_{a,0}$ can equivalently be represented as sample analogues of equation (\ref{eq:late1}): \begingroup \allowdisplaybreaks
+This estimator, first proposed by \cite{UysalDiss}, was introduced in equation (\ref{eq:tauu}) as our preferred estimator.
+It might not be immediately obvious how the importance of normalization affects our understanding of $\hat{\tau}_{a}$, $\hat{\tau}_{a,1}$, and $\hat{\tau}_{a,0}$.
+To see this, note that these estimators can equivalently be represented as sample analogues of equation (\ref{eq:late1}): \begingroup \allowdisplaybreaks